Tinca-1956/newmatchmanager/Fixing-Permissions.md

 Your Firebase project is also a Google Cloud project.
 We need its unique ID.

 1. Go to the **Firebase Console**: [https://console.firebase.google.com/](https://console.firebase.google.com/)
-2. Select your project, `newmatchmanager`.
+2. Select your project, `new-match-manager`.
 3. Click the **gear icon** next to "Project Overview" and select **Project settings**.
 4. Under the "General" tab, you will see your **Project ID**.
-It should be `newmatchmanager`.
+It should be `new-match-manager`.

 ![Find Project ID](https://storage.googleapis.com/static.aiforge.studio/docs/find-project-id.png)